poncardasm/poncardas-com/content/blog/how-to-edit-hosts-file-on-macos/how-to-edit-hosts-file-on-macos.md

 - **Permissions**: If you see "permission denied" even with `sudo`, check if your user has admin rights.
 - **Format**: Make sure there's at least one tab or space between the IP and hostname.
 Don’t use spaces in hostnames.

-That’s it!
-Your new entry should now be active.